-Parents and schools alike should be concerned that evangelical organisations are gaining access to children and young people by seeking involvement in publicly funded education through the provision of religious education, school worship, pastoral work and the setting up of prayer spaces and bible-based school clubs.
+We're concerned about the involvement of evangelical religious organisations in publicly funded schools through the provision of religious education, school worship, pastoral work and the setting up of prayer spaces and bible-based school clubs.

 Our state schools are being targeted and exploited by evangelical groups as part of their missionary work.
 Schools are often acting with good intentions, but are too often naive and un-prepared to set appropriate boundaries.
 Meanwhile, parents are too often not informed of the visits of backgrounds of groups.

 The legal obligation on all schools to provide a daily act of worship provides a foot in the door to organisations with evangelistic intentions.
 The ambiguity about the specific aims and purpose of religious education, and its low status in schools, provides an ideal environment for evangelical groups to exploit.